 In your message, urge your representatives to make gun control a priority.
 From there, you can demand a number of gun reforms, like Universal Background Checks (a common sense reform that many Republican lawmakers support) and a ban on automatic and semiautomatic weapons.
+It is just as helpful to demand legislation addressing the root causes of gun violence, such as police militarization.
 For additional inspiration, consider the students’ demands in this transcript from last week’s CNN Town Hall between Stoneman survivors, lawmakers, and the National Rifle Association (NRA).

 Not all states have the same existing gun laws.
 This handy tool from Everytown for Gun Safety can help you figure out what policies are already in place in your state.

 4. Participate in an upcoming march or walkout for gun control.